Configure Media Transfer Protocol and Picture Transfer Protocol redirection on Windows over the Remote Desktop Protocol

 5. Expand the Administrative templates category, then set toggle the switch for Do not allow supported Plug and Play device redirection, depending on your requirements:

-• To allow MTP and PTP redirection, toggle the switch to Disabled, then select OK.
+• To allow MTP and PTP redirection, toggle the switch to Disabled.

-• To disable MTP and PTP redirection, toggle the switch to Enabled, then select OK.
+• To disable MTP and PTP redirection, toggle the switch to Enabled.

 6. Select Next.